cythral/CodeGeneration.Roslyn/README.md

 ### Define code generator
 [Define code generator]: #define-code-generator

-This must be done in a library that targets `netstandard2.0` or `net461` (or any `netcoreapp2.1`-compatible target).
-Your generator cannot be defined in the same project that will have code generated for it because code generation runs *before* the receiving project is itself compiled.
+This must be done in a library that targets `netstandard2.0` Your generator cannot be defined in the same project that will have code generated for it because code generation runs *before* the receiving project is itself compiled.

-Install the [CodeGeneration.Roslyn][NuPkg] NuGet Package.
+Install the [Cythral.CodeGeneration.Roslyn][NuPkg] NuGet Package.

 Define the generator class in a class library targeting `netstandard2.0` (*note: constructor accepting `AttributeData` parameter is required*):